ErcinDedeoglu/sample-dotnet/README.md

 #### 3. Build Docker image
 You can build and push the Docker image to GitHub Packages with simple steps.
 We've created ready-to-use Dockerfile and Github Build Actions for you.

 ##### 3.1.
-Click "Actions" tab in the forked repository.
+Click the "Actions" tab in the forked repository.
 > <img src="http://file.primeapps.io/assets/github/actions_tab.png" alt="drawing" width="350"/>

 ##### 3.2.
-Click "I understand my workflows, go ahead and run them" button.
+Click the "I understand my workflows, go ahead and run them" button.
 > <img src="http://file.primeapps.io/assets/github/actions_enable.png" alt="drawing" width="600"/>

 ##### 3.3.
-Click "Create a new release" button.
-It's under "Code" tab.
+Click the "Create a new release" button.
+It's under the "Code" tab.
 > <img src="http://file.primeapps.io/assets/github/releases_new.png" alt="drawing" width="140"/>

 ##### 3.4.
-First enter v1.0.0 in "Choose a tag" input and click "Create new tag".
-Then click "Publish release" button.
+First, enter v1.0.0 in the "Choose a tag" input and click the "Create new tag".
+Then click the "Publish release" button.
 A build is started automatically.
-You can see progress in "Actions" menu.
+You can see progress in the "Actions" menu.
 It will be finished in about 2 minutes.
 > <img src="http://file.primeapps.io/assets/github/releases_tag.png" alt="drawing" width="300"/>

 > <img src="http://file.primeapps.io/assets/github/releases_button.png" alt="drawing" width="250"/>